 4. Upper division science courses may be selected from the complete list at Degree Requirements.

 5. Tutorials may not be used for upper division credit for the General Science major.

 6. Upper division credits used to satisfy minimum requirements of another major may not be used to satisfy the upper division requirements in General Science.

 Should I Take Courses in My Major Pass/No Pass?

 24 of the 32 upper division credits required for the GenSci major must be taken for a grade instead of Pass/No Pass, however we recommend that all your GenSci credit be taken for graded credit.
+All emphasis area credits must be taken for a letter grade.
 Note also that if graduate or professional study is even remotely a part of your future plans, you should elect to take your academic courses graded; many post-graduate schools do not allow P/NP credit.
 While admissions committees in graduate/professional schools are interested in your grade point average, they will also scrutinize your transcript(s).
 (It’s not difficult to recognize g.p.a. “protection strategies” by noting which courses were taken for a grade and which were not)

 What About Earning Honors in General Science?

 Honors in General Science centers on a thesis which is the culmination of research conducted under the direction of a faculty advisor.
 The advisor should be a member of the teaching faculty of the science department relevant to your thesis topic.
 To graduate with honors you must have a 3.5 overall g.p.a. and a 3.5 g.p.a in the sciences.
 In addition, you must complete 6 credits of research (401) or thesis (403) or both in the appropriate department.
 These must be distributed over at least two quarters, and cannot be used to fulfill emphasis area requirements.
 You will also be expected to present your findings during an oral presentation.
 Your thesis advisor, the director of the General Science Program and one other committee member must approve your thesis before honors will be awarded.